 A 'consent determination' is a decision made by the Federal Court to recognise native title rights and interests by the agreement of the State and other parties to the claim under the Native Title Act.
 A consent determination of native title avoids lengthy litigation.
 All parties to the First Peoples of the Millewa-Mallee's claim have agreed to this recognition, making it a consent determination.

 What native title rights has the Court determined the First Peoples of the Millewa-Mallee have?

-The First Peoples of the Millewa-Mallee's native title consent determination is very similar to previous consent determinations reached in Victoria and preserves other people's existing rights and interests in Crown land.
+The First Peoples of the Millewa-Mallee's native title consent determination is very similar to previous consent determinations reached in Victoria.